 2107 Broadway (between 73/74th Streets)

-The Ansonia Hotel was designed by Paul E. M. Duboy and Michael Graves and constructed by William Earle Dodge Stokes between 1899 and 1904 as one of the city's largest and grandest apartment hotels.
+The Ansonia Hotel was constructed by William Earle Dodge Stokes between 1899 and 1904 as one of the city's largest and grandest apartment hotels.
 Stokes was heir to the Phelps-Dodge copper fortune and a major stockholder in the Ansonia Clock Company.

 The 18-story Beaux-Arts building contains 2,500 rooms that were originally clustered in 300 suites.
 The original design also included an additional 10-story ornamental tower above the main building structure that was never built.
 All residential floors feature high ceilings, wide corridors and extremely thick masonary walls that, while constructed to make the building fireproof, also serve to make suites largely soundproof.
 The building incorporated the standard (for the time) tea rooms, restaurant, Turkish bath and grand ballroom.
 The lobby fountain originally hosted live seals and a special elevator carried cows to the roof where they lived while supplying residents with fresh milk.
 The building was the first hotel in the city to feature air conditioning.